Ifeoluwakolopin/headlines/README.md

 * Provides
 - Current weather for any specified location.
 - Exchange rate for any currencies
-- RSS Feed from top newshouses. (bbc, cnn, fox, and so on)
+- RSS Feed from top newshouses. (bbc, cnn, fox)

+P.S: frontend designs are improvised.